scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

 Besides predicting the point at which the insulator-to-metallic transition occurs in the density-temperature spectrum, other properties of interest include equation-of-state data (relating pressure, density and temperature) and electrical conductivity.

 To calculate the insulator-to-metallic transition point, the key quantity is the the electronic *band-gap*.
-The concept of band-structures in solid-state physics is a complicated topic on which we attempt a brief and over-simplified description.
+The concept of band-structures is a complicated topic, which we try to briefly describe in layman's terms.
 In solids, electrons can occupy certain energy ranges - we call these the energy bands.
 In insulating materials, there is a gap between these energy ranges which electrons are forbidden from occupying - this is the so-called band-gap.
 In conducting materials, there is no such gap, and therefore electrons can conduct electricity because they can be excited into any part of the energy spectrum.